ruby-processing/ruby-processing.github.io/_building/building.md

 # Tools of the Trade

-You will need to install jdk11, maven (apache-maven-3.5+), jruby-9.2.7.0+, and have access to processing jogl jars.
-Note we prefer a local install of [minitest] for testing.
-Use jdk11+, except for propane development stuff.
+You will need to install jdk12, maven (apache-maven-3.5+), jruby-9.2.8.0+, and have access to processing jogl jars.
+Note we prefer a local install of [minitest][minitest] for testing.

 # How to build ruby-processing projects